nealalan/nealalan.github.io/mac/README.md

 #### Software
 - Chrome, install LastPass Extension, ublock origin
-- Backup and Synch by Google, select specific folders pointed to ~/Google Drive
-- ... create symbolic links ~/Desktop/Screenshots to ~/Google Drive/PHOTOS/Screenshots/
-- ... earlier command saves them to this location as a JPG
 - iterm2, setup to: profiles>command>bash, font to 13
   - copy in ~/.bashrc
 - Malwarebytes - free version